-First, when EPA is wrong on the science, individuals-including especially vulnerable populations such as children and the elderly-can be exposed to dangerous levels of pollutants, cleanup levels for hazardous waste can be set above what is necessary to prevent long-term harms, critical habitat can be degraded, and water and air quality can be damaged.
-For regulated parties, EPA mistakes can also result in inefficient expenditures due to complying with regulations that fail to solve the problems they purport to address or preparing to comply with regulations that are later struck down.
-These harms will follow from the pointed shift toward industry-funded scientists as a result of implementation of the Directive.
-J.A.
-A-117 ( $\P$ 26-27).
+First, when EPA is wrong on the science, individuals including especially vulnerable populations such as children and the elderly-can be exposed to dangerous levels of pollutants, cleanup levels for hazardous waste can be set above what is necessary to prevent long-term harms, critical habitat can be degraded, and water and air quality can be damaged, among other harms.
+For regulated parties, EPA mistakes can also result in inefficient expenditures to comply with regulations that fail to solve the problems they purport to address or that are later struck down.
+As the glider truck example demonstrates, these harms will follow from the pointed shift toward industry-funded scientists resulting from implementation of the Directive.
+J.A..